Mario Cucinella, Hon FAIA, Int. Fellow RIBA

-The impact and significance of his work – both environmental and social – as an architect, educator and in service have been recognized world-wide and most recently with Honorary Fellowship by the American Institute of Architects (2017) and by the Royal Institute of British Architects (RIBA) who bestowed upon him their prestigious International Fellowship (2016).
+The impact and significance of his work – both environmental and social – as an architect, educator and in service have been recognized world-wide with Honorary Fellowship by the American Institute of Architects (2017) and by the Royal Institute of British Architects (RIBA) who bestowed upon him their prestigious International Fellowship (2016).

 A winner of numerous competitions, he has built transformational work in civic, commercial, educational, health care, residential and urban design in Italy as well as in Algeria, China, Ghana, Palestine and other locations.
 Holistic design excellence, sustainable building and the rational use of energy, are the focus of Cucinella’s practice and research.

 His work is driven by the positive long-term impact that each building can have on the regeneration of the surrounding environment - natural, socio-economic and urban.
 Working together with clients and communities, Cucinella always encourages the adoption of a design language capable of expressing the beauty, richness and resources of local cultures.